 Students who enroll in a program that includes a work experience component are required to engage in job duties that are relevant to the learning objectives of the program.

-Co-op Work Placement: Co-op work placement is an integral component of all Co-op programs.
-For Greystone College Vancouver programs, placements are paid.
-For Greystone College Toronto programs, placements may be paid or unpaid.
+Co-op Work Placement: Co-op work placement is an integral component of all Co-op programs, that is provided by a host organization in which a student obtains practical skills relevant to the learning objectives of the program.
+For Greystone College Vancouver programs, co-op placements are paid.
+For Greystone College Toronto programs, co-op placements may be paid or unpaid.

-Practicum Work Placement: These are unpaid positions.
-Currently, this applies only to the Advanced Diploma in Business Administration (with Practicum) program offered in Vancouver and the Attestation of College Studies, International Business Management in Montréal.
+Practicum Work Placement: Currently, practicum placements apply only to the Attestation of College Studies, International Business Management in Montréal.
+Practicum placements are unpaid.

 Co-op Work Placement: The length of placement shall not be more than 50% of the total length of the program that the student is enrolled in.